kimjev-webdev/kimpiffy/README.md

 Graphic images of text elements were used on the carousel overlay text and on the about page to work around alignment complications.
 CSS text justification properties ('text-justify: justified') is only applicable when text is overspilling onto the next line, and even with several other style adjustments in place the desired outcome was complicated to achieve.

 Due to time constraints and current skill levels it made more sense to apply images in place of the text elements.
-(See preview left) The images all contain alt-text which matches the writing displayed in the image.
+The images all contain alt-text which matches the writing displayed in the image.

 The user is familiarised with the 'Rumei House' font representing 'clickable content' through its use in the navbar, a conventional element on most websites.
 After learning through the use of the font in this location, combined with a hover effect on the menu items, it becomes clear that any text in Rumei House font which displays a purple hover color is likely to be a button.
 This eliminates confusion which could be caused by the lack of outline and background that is a usual style convention of buttons.
 The 'call to action' placements also solidify that text displayed in Rumei House is usually a button.

-The discerning quality between RumeinHouse being used as headers and as buttons is the size along with the hover color (see preview below) - a clear size difference between elements displayed on similiar pages notifies users that one aspect is a title, and the other is a button.
+The discerning quality between RumeinHouse being used as headers and as buttons is the size along with the hover color - a clear size difference between elements displayed on similiar pages notifies users that one aspect is a title, and the other is a button.

 Rumei House has been capitalized wherever it is used across the site.